bsoelch/ConcatLang/Readme.md

 ### IO
 - `print` removes and prints the top value on the stack
+- `printf` removes the top value and uses it as a format-string for printing, consuming one element for each element used in the format string
 - `println` like `print` but adds a new-line add the end

 (there will be more IO operations)